polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ## 12. Future Directions and Related Material

-While this RFC lays the groundwork and outlines the core aspects of the protocol, several crucial topics remain to be addressed in future RFCs to ensure the protocol's completeness and security.
+While this RFC lays the groundwork and outlines the core aspects of the protocol, several crucial topics remain to be addressed in future RFCs.

-These topics include:
+These include:

 ### 12.1.
-Interactions with the Runtime
+Interactions with On-Chain Code

-- **Outbound Interface**.
-Interfaces exposed by the host which are required by the runtime.
+- **Outbound Interfaces**: Interfaces that the host environment provides to the on-chain code, typically known as *Host Functions*.
-  These are commonly dubbed *Host Functions*.

 - **Unrecorded Inbound Interfaces**.
-Interfaces exposed by the runtime which are required by the host.
-  These are commonly dubbed *Runtime APIs*.
+Interfaces that the on-chain code provides to the host code, typically known as *Runtime APIs*.

 - **Transactional Inbound Interfaces**.
-Interfaces exposed by the runtime which alter the state.
-  These are commonly dubbed *Extrinsics* and *Inherents*.
+Interfaces that the on-chain code provides to the world to alter the chain state, typically known as *Transactions* (or *extrinsics* in the *Polkadot* ecosystem)

 ### 12.2.
 Deployment Strategies

 - **Protocol Migration**.
-Exploring how this protocol can seamlessly replace an already operational instance of another protocol is essential.
-Future RFCs should delve into the deployment strategy, including considerations for a smooth transition process.
+Exploring how this protocol can seamlessly replace an already operational instance of another protocol.
+Future RFCs should focus on deployment strategies to facilitate a smooth transition.

 ### 12.3.
-ZK-SNARK SRS Initialization Ceremony.
+ZK-SNARK SRS Initialization

-- **Timing and Procedure**: Determining the timing and procedure for the ZK-SNARK SRS (Structured Reference String) initialization ceremony.
-Future RFCs should provide insights into whether this process should be performed before the deployment of Sassafras and the steps involved.
+- **Procedure**: Determining the procedure for the *zk-SNARK* SRS (Structured Reference String) initialization.
+Future RFCs should provide insights into whether this process should include an ad-hoc initialization ceremony or if we can reuse an SRS from another ecosystem (e.g. Zcash or Ethereum).

-- **Sharing with Para-chains**: Considering the complexity of the ceremony, we must understand whether the SRS is shared with para-chains or maintained independently.
+- **Sharing with Para-chains**: Considering the complexity of the process, we must understand whether the SRS is shared with system para-chains or maintained independently.

 ### 12.4.
 Anonymous Submission of Tickets.

 - **Mixnet Integration**: Submitting tickets directly can pose a risk of potential deanonymization through traffic analysis.
-Subsequent RFCs should investigate the potential for incorporating Mixnet technology or other privacy-enhancing mechanisms to address this concern.
+Subsequent RFCs should investigate the potential for incorporating Mixnet protocol or other privacy-enhancing mechanisms to address this concern.